RDayalMunda/first/bulk_images_to_PDF/readme.txt

-install PyPDF2 and PIL for this to work.
+to make .py file to run you have to install PyPDF2 and PIL.
 Paste this file in the directory where your images are.
 Only .png and jpg are supported!
 *if you want any other image file type just add  <    or names[-3:] == 'extension'  > in line number 15